SharanSukesh/COVID-19-Worldwide-USA-Data-Analysis/README.md

 It also looks into some metrics such as the death rate with respect to positive cases and rate of positive cases with respect to the number of tests.

+### Since the graphs are implemented using plotly, they do not appear in the github preview.
+The notebook will need to be run using an environment like Jupyter notebook for the graphs to be visible.

 ## Libraries used
 * Pandas
 * Numpy